Rishi Sunak launches leadership campaign as rivals take aim over tax burden

 As nominations open to replace Boris Johnson, the former chancellor will insist he has a plan to deal with the economic “headwinds” the country is facing, saying it is a matter of “when” and not “if” the tax burden starts to fall.

+Ms Dorries said Ms Truss, who voted Remain in the 2016 referendum, is probably a “stronger Brexiteer than both of us” and has “consistently argued for low tax policies”.

+However, Deputy Prime Minister Dominic Raab backed Mr Sunak, and Transport Secretary Grant Shapps appeared to pull out of the race to support the former chancellor’s campaign.

-But his successor in No 11 and leadership rival Nadhim Zahawi lashed out at Mr Sunak’s reluctance to do more now, saying it is not a “fairytale” to cut taxes to ease the cost-of-living crisis.
+Leadership rival Nadhim Zahawi lashed out at his predecessor Mr Sunak’s reluctance to do more now, saying it is not a “fairytale” to cut taxes to ease the cost-of-living crisis.

 Mr Sunak will receive heavyweight support from another ex-chancellor, Lord Lamont, who said Mr Sunak has the courage to take the “tough decisions” needed to deal with the “extremely serious” economic situation.